Giiacomo/Chemical-Generator/autotool.md

 - Each species is represented by a symbol (e.g.: A, B, AA) along with its concentration and contribution to the membrane.
 - Comments can be added using '#' at the beginning of the line.

-#### Probabilities
+#### Catalyzers Section
-- prob_catalyzer specifies the probabilities associated with each species of being a catalyzer.
-- prob_cond specifies the probabilities associated with each species of being a cond catalyzer (1-prob_cond is the one for cleavages)
+- **first line**: range of the length of a chemical species to become a catalyst, if there is no limit do not include anything
+- **second line**:number of chemical species catalyzing a class of condensations
+- **third line**: number of chemical species catalyzing a class of cleavage
+- **fourth line**: catalyst for condensation and cleavage: ON/OFF

 #### Condensation Section
 - Allows users to define the number of symbols on the left (N_s) and right (N_d) sides for condensation reactions.